GriffithUniLibrary/redcap-intro/docs/05-distribution/04-invitations.md

 ---
 layout: default
-title: Invitations
+title: Participant list
 parent: Distribution
 nav_order: 3
 ---

-# Survey invitations
+# Participant list
 {: .no_toc }
 To invite participants via email you need to create a participant list.
 The participant list just consists of email addresses—no other details are needed.

-Create a participant list and send invitations
+## Create a participant list and send invitations
 {: .d-inline-block }
 Activity
 {: .label }